derberg/manage-files-in-multiple-repositories/README.md

 * Action looks for file changes only in `.github/workflows` because the intention of this action is to support only global workflows and not any kind of files.
 This is of course something that can be changed.
 Please create an issue to further discuss this change.
 * Action is limited to support only **push** event because only this even contains information about commits that were pushed to the repository.
 * Action assumes that **push** event contains information only about one commit.
 It is very common for many projects and organizations to allow merging only of single commit or merging an squashing commits into one.
 If you really see a need to support multiple commits on a **push** event then please open an issue and describe your use case and expected behaviour.
+* Action requires you to provide `files_to_ignore` as you need to remember to put there the name of the workflow file where you use this action.
+Yes, you need to manually provide the name of the file as I [did not find](https://github.community/t/how-can-i-get-the-name-of-the-workflow-file-of-the-workflow-that-was-triggered/145216) a nice way how, in the workflow I can access information about the name of the workflow file.
+The only idea I have, which is not the best and requires some additional effort, is to read `GITHUB_WORKFLOW` variable and then read contents of worflow files to match the name.
+I hope you have something better.